Trump Waives Iran Sanctions for Turkey

 Trump would be wise to learn from the Obama administration’s bitter experience with Erdogan’s double-dealing.
 Otherwise, Erdogan could yet again collude with Tehran to undermine Washington’s sanctions strategy against Iran.

-Aykan Erdemir is a former member of the Turkish parliament and a senior fellow at the Foundation for Defense of Democracies, and a member of the Anti-Defamation League’s Task Force on Middle East Minorities.
+Aykan Erdemir is a senior fellow at the Foundation for Defense of Democracies.
+He was a member of the Turkish parliament representing the Republican People’s Party (CHP) from 2011 to 2015.
 Twitter: @aykan_erdemir